dojo/widget-core/README.md

 projector.append();
 ```

-It renders a h1 element saying "Hello World", on the page.
+It renders a h1 element saying "Hello Dojo!" on the page.
 See the following sections for more details.

 ### Base Widget